7 Romantic College Gardens in Oxford (That Are Open to the Public)

 The Vibe: Tranquil, fairy-tale, and timeless

 Set along the River Cherwell, Magdalen College offers one of the most enchanting garden experiences in Oxford.
 Couples can walk hand-in-hand through its wildflower meadows (especially magical in spring and early summer), past lily-covered ponds, and into the Deer Park, where a herd of fallow deer adds a storybook touch.
 Magdalen quickly became one of our favorite places to return to, especially as the sun was setting.
+This is certainly one of the most enchanting Oxford gardens.

 What Makes It Romantic: